chear/CNote/MakeDevEnv/Readme.md

     for hisi platfrom

 2. Makefile.dev
-    for ZyXEL platform based on econet
+    for ZyXEL MLD platform based on econet

 3. Makefile.ecdev
     for Econet origin platfrom